 Many historic towns and districts have laws that require homeowners to replace their windows with a historically accurate product.
 This often means no plastic or composite materials are allowed, and that replacement windows must have the same 12-over-12 or 6-over-6 pane pattern that the original window had.
-The Pella Architect Series is a great example of how beautiful, brand new windows can maintain the historic look of your home, and can keep you within the limits of historic ordinances.
-These windows are available in a variety of styles including casement windows, bay windows, double and single hung, and many other custom window solutions.
+The Pella Architect Series is a great example of how beautiful, brand-new windows can maintain the historic look of your home, and can keep you within the limits of historic ordinances.
+These windows are available in a variety of styles:

 PROJECT: Solution for Historic Home in Gladwyne, PA

 Owners of historic homes do not need to sacrifice the conveniences of modern windows.
 Replacing your windows with historically accurate new windows will give you the look of an old window with new features like double or triple pane glass, Low-E coatings, and features that will help protect your wood like EnduraGuard and EnduraClad.
 These features help you get the most energy efficiency out of your brand new windows.